 Former gender and development specialist.
 Now, a housewife in Japan.
 Has sociology background and loves to travel.
 Currently, back to blogging about travelling in Japan, writing about women and parenting issues, learning drawing, sewing, photography.
 Sometimes create postcards and patterns.

 "Through the Oyaco Parent Support project, I want to help first-time parents who are living in Japan, with useful information.
 In the future I want explore Indonesian nature with kids, using drawing.
 My favourite SCC activity is reading Indonesian children book for kids with different background.
 It’s so fun!
 Also, publishing the Oyaco booklet is challenging to do.
 Diversity is about respecting each other!"

 Founder / Representative Director / Elementary School English Activities Instructor

 Sharing Caring Culture founder.
-She is a General Manager of SCC, along with Sunyoung.
-She was raised in the U.S for three years and having a strong commitment to diversity.
-With the experience of over 10 years of English school and Japanese elementary school teacher, Keiko started Sharing Caring Culture in 2014 to promote international friendships and understanding between Japanese and non-Japanese through cooking, art and other cultural activities.
+Keiko Misaka is a General Manager of SCC, along with Sunyoung.
+She was raised in the U.S for three years and has a strong commitment to diversity.
+With the experience of over 10 years of an English school and Japanese elementary school teacher, Keiko started Sharing Caring Culture in 2014 to promote international friendships and understanding between Japanese and non-Japanese through cooking, art, and other cultural activities.